-According to Comprehensive Housing Affordability Strategy (CHAS)29 data based on the 2017 ACS, 40.5 percent of Marin County households earning 80 percent or less than the area median income (AMI) and are considered lower income (Table D- 13).
+According to Comprehensive Housing Affordability Strategy (CHAS)28 data based on the 2017 ACS, 40.5 percent of Marin County households earning 80 percent or less than the area median income (AMI) and are considered lower income (Table D- 13Table D- 13:).
 A significantly larger proportion of renter households in Marin County are lower income.
-Nearly 60 percent of renter households are considered lower income compared to only 29.8 percent of owner households.
-Figure D- 11 shows that lower income populations (LMI areas30) are most concentrated in tracts in West Marin, North Marin (Novato), Central Marin (San Rafael), and the unincorporated communities of Marin City and Santa Venetia.
-Comparison to the Bay Area is not available as the ABAG Data Package does not provide CHAS data for the region as a whole.

-29 Each year, the U.S. Department of Housing and Urban Development (HUD) receives custom tabulations of American Community Survey (ACS) data from the U.S. Census Bureau.
+28 Each year, the U.S. Department of Housing and Urban Development (HUD) receives custom tabulations of American Community Survey (ACS) data from the U.S. Census Bureau.
 These data, known as the "CHAS" data (Comprehensive Housing Affordability Strategy), demonstrate the extent of housing problems and housing needs, particularly for low income households.